 Teatro Massimo

 Just a couple of short blocks west of the museum is the Teatro Massimo, Palermo’s impressive opera house.
-Giovanni Battista Filippo Basile designed it in an impressive historicism fashion.
+Giovanni Battista Filippo Basile designed it in an impressive historicist fashion.
 It was then completed in 1897.
 In front of the main entrance is a portico made of six Corinthian columns.
 A monumental staircase leads to the portico, with two lion sculptures on either side.

 On May 16, 1897, the Teatro Massimo opened with Verdi’s opera Falstaff.

 From 1974 onwards, the theater remained closed for over 20 years, allegedly due to structural defects.
 The real reason for this long hiatus was a construction policy obstructed by corruption and the mafia.
-It was only in 1997 that it was reopened thanks to the efforts of then mayor Leoluca Orlando on the occasion of the centenary with Verdi’s opera Nabucco.
+It was only in 1997 that it was reopened, thanks to the efforts of then-mayor Leoluca Orlando on the occasion of the centenary with Verdi’s opera Nabucco.
 Hence, to this day, the Teatro Massimo symbolizes Palermo’s struggle for political and cultural resistance against the mafia.

 Fun fact